andanotherusername/venomiso/README.md

 * default password for 'root' is 'root' and default user is 'venom' with password 'venom'.
 * you can change default password and user in 'virootfs/root/custom_script.sh' file.
-* 'virootfs' directory will included into the iso and will copy over to live environment before swith_root.
+* 'virootfs' directory will included into the iso and will copy over to live environment before switch_root.
 * if you need customize the live environment, make change in the 'virootfs' directory, assume 'virootfs' as overlay in live environment.
 * 'virootfs/root/custom_script.sh' script will get execute after get copied over to live environment and before switch_root.
 * if you want customize 'custom_script.sh', keep in mind, '/' in 'custom_script.sh' is '/' in live environment.